-Many common skate ski drills emphasize "standing tall" on your ski.
-The idea is to develop your ability to balance on your gliding ski.
+Many common skate ski drills emphasize “standing tall” on your ski.
+The idea is to challenge your ability to balance on a gliding ski.

-- Lowering your centre of mass by maintaining some soft flexion at the ankle, knee and hip joints at all times.
+- Lower your centre of mass by maintaining some soft flexion at the ankle, knee and hip joints at all times.

-- Helping you stay compact by minimizing the range of motion in your arms and legs.
+- Stay compact by minimizing the range of motion in your arms and legs.

-We’d build a success zone, where you enjoyed reasonable stability, comfort and control, then we’d gradually expand it by increasing your range of movements, skiing with greater forces and on more challenging terrain.
+Once you’ve built a success zone, where you enjoy better stability, comfort and control, then gradually expand your range of motion.

-Yes, double poling is a classic technique but you can do it in skate gear.
+Yes, double poling is a classic cross country ski technique, but you can do it in skate skiing equipment too.

 Some of the advantages of double pole practice for skate skiers:

 It simplifies things, so you can focus on your poling mechanics without having to worry about your kick (leg push).